 Our waste policies are driven by the London Plan.

 This innovative approach supports waste and recycling services, technologies and techniques delivering the greatest carbon dioxide and cost saving benefits.
-More information on the EPS can be found in Policy 2 of London's Wasted Resource.
-Boroughs and waste operators can assess the greenhouse gas performance of waste management options against the Mayor’s EPS using an online calculator together with the an easy-to-follow User Manual.
+More information can be found in the EPS review report.
+Boroughs and waste operators can assess the greenhouse gas performance of waste management options against the Mayor’s EPS targets using an online calculator together with an easy to follow User Manual.